-GEOL 012.
+- GEOL 012.
 Historical Geology.
 Origin and geological history of the earth and the evolution of its animal and plant inhabitants.
 Fee course.
-Prerequisite: GEOL 001, GEOL 001L; or GEOL 010; GEOL 010L recommended.
+Prerequisite: GEOL 010; GEOL 010L.
 3 units.
-(GEOL 012 and GEOL 012L=CAN GEOL 004)
+(GEOL 012 and GEOL 012L=CAN GEOL 004) - GEOL 012L.

-GEOL 012L.
 Historical Geology Lab.
 Supplements GEOL 012.
 Use of sedimentary rocks, fossils, geologic maps, and structural sections in interpreting ancient environments, tectonic settings, and geologic history.
-Age relations and correlation of rock and timerock units.
+Age relations and correlation of rock and time-rock units.
 Introduction to fossil identification and biostratigraphy.
 Laboratory three hours.
-Prerequisite: GEOL 012; may be taken concurrently or GEOL 001L or GEOL 010L.
-1 unit.
+Prerequisite: GEOL 012; may be taken concurrently; GEOL 010L.
+1 unit. - GEOL 077.

-GEOL 050.
-Rocks, Minerals and Fossils.
-Rocks, minerals and fossils are studied in the context of their geological setting.
-Topics include: rocks and minerals in our everyday lives; crystal growth; internal and external properties of minerals; the origin and characteristics of the principal rock types; how fossils form; and major fossil groups.
-Lecture one hour; laboratory three hours.
-2 units.

-GEOL 077.
 Age of Dinosaurs.
 Applies the fundamental principles of geology, biology, and ecology to the exploration of the Mesozoic world.
 Emphasis is placed on the nature and evolution of dinosaurs in the context of the global and regional changes in the Mesozoic ecosystem.
 Included are considerations of the data, methods, and uncertainties in paleontology and other historical sciences.
 3 units.